Michunt/Tik/README.md

 # TikTok Video Downloader

 A modern web application built with Next.js that allows users to download TikTok videos easily using yt-dlp.
-The application provides options to download videos with or without watermarks, and also extract audio from TikTok videos.
+The application provides options to download videos with or without watermarks, extract audio from TikTok videos, and enhance video quality.

 ## Features